Get access to everything we publish when you sign up for Outside+.

 I have always thought that it’s super cool to have a legendary workout named after you.
 What a power move.
 I am just hoping one of my Trail Runner Magazine colleagues takes notice of some of my novel ideas and comes up with “Roche Boxes.”
 That’s a recovery-focused workout where you eat an entire box of children’s cereal before lunch.

-The mystery lurking within Yasso 800s is what made them into such a storied workout.
+The mystery lurking within Yasso 800s is what made them such a storied workout.

 Theoretically, the pace an athlete could average on the 10 intervals would predict marathon time.
 Yes, you heard that right.
 It’s a MAGIC WORKOUT.